qlik-oss/core-website/docs/documentation/apis/qix-engine-genericvariable.md

 ## `SetProperties`

 Sets some properties for a variable.<br>The identifier of a variable cannot be modified.
-You cannot update the properties of a script-defined variable using the _SetProperties method_.
+You cannot update the properties of a script-defined variable using the [`SetProperties`](#setproperties) method.

 **Parameters:**